 - Attorneys who wish to establish a new practice under a tight budget

-- Attorneys who prefer to work from home but need a professional “storefront” and a private, professional office place to meet clients
+- Attorneys who prefer a hybrid work schedule and want to work-from-home but need a professional “storefront” and a private, professional office place to meet clients and work productively when they need a break from the home office